jason-napolitano/PHP-Exceptions/README.md

 [![Build Status](https://travis-ci.com/jason-napolitano/PHP-Exceptions.svg?branch=master)](https://travis-ci.com/jason-napolitano/PHP-Exceptions)
 [![Coverage Status](https://coveralls.io/repos/github/jason-napolitano/PHP-Exceptions/badge.svg?branch=master)](https://coveralls.io/github/jason-napolitano/PHP-Exceptions?branch=development)

+## Update:
+**This repository has been archived and for the time being is considered abandonware.
+Please use at your own discretion.**

 ## Synopsis
 `PHP Exceptions` is an attempt to encapsulate a larger variation of exception classes that do not exist within PHP's SPL, and separate them in an orchestrated fashion by containing them within their own